nofxx/georuby/README.md

 Also currently, error reporting is minimal and it has not been tested that thoroughly so caveat emptor and backup before performing any destructive operation.

+Shapefile names and extensions (dbf, shp, gpx) must be lowercased!

 GPX Reading